Jungwon1127/BirdCallClassifier/README.md

 ### Approach
 Using the approach used by Magdalena Kortas in https://towardsdatascience.com/sound-based-bird-classification-965d0ecacb2b, we will be building a similar model that converts bird audio files into melfrequency spectrogram images that will then be run through a convolutional neural network to detect bird species.
 Why a convolutional neural network?
 Many of the competitors in previous years of BirdCLEF have found that they have found best results using a convolutional neural network classifier that takes a visual representation of bird calls as the input.

-What is a mel frequency cepstrum and why is it used?
+What is a mel frequency spectrum and why is it used?
 <p align="center">
   <img src="https://librosa.org/doc/0.7.2/_images/librosa-feature-melspectrogram-1.png"
 <p>